Samsung/tizen-docs/docs/application/design/wearable/watch-face/watch-face-states.md

 -   **On Pixel Ratio (OPR)**

     As always-on states aim to consume power at a low rate, the OPR (on pixel ratio) is limited to a maximum of 15%.
-OPR is the ratio of the sum of each on-pixel’s RGB values compared to the value when all pixels on the screen are white.
+OPR is the ratio of the sum of each on-pixel's RGB values compared to the value when all pixels on the screen are white.
 The OPR increases when more pixels are on and when the sum of RGB values is higher.
-OPR represents the percentage of each pixel’s RGB values.
+OPR represents the percentage of each pixel's RGB values.
 For example, a white pixel has the RGB value of R (255), G (255), and B (255) and an OPR of 100%.
-A red pixel’s RGB value is R (255), G (0), and B (0) and an OPR of 33.3%.
+A red pixel's RGB value is R (255), G (0), and B (0) and an OPR of 33.3%.
 A black pixel has the RGB value of R (0), G (0), and B (0), with an OPR of 0%.

 ![](media/watchface_4.2.2_2-650x344.png)
 *In always-on states, OPR is limited to 15% to save the battery power.*

-Don’t simply lower the brightness level of an active state to create an always-on state.
+Don't simply lower the brightness level of an active state to create an always-on state.
 This may degrade the visibility and quality of your work.